By Dustan Woodhouse, Special to CMT

 Brokering is largely a referral-based business.
 It is a people business.
 Spend your money and your time on people.

 Know that with every step you take, the very shoes you take them in will be viewed in a new light.
 Are they polished?
-Are you dressing, speaking, and behaving like an professional that can be trusted with a client’s deeply personal information?
+Are you dressing, speaking and behaving like a professional that can be trusted with a client’s deeply personal information?

 Do you instead want to suit up, show up, limit yourself to two drinks and talk about issues—not people?
 Now you’re thinking like a pro.
 Know that the more often you do this the higher your trust level will be with that crowd and the more business you will do with them.